 People brought in for illegal behavior would include those trading between China and North Korea who got caught and were tortured into confessing to spying for South Korea.
 Even when your intention was not to run afoul of the state, it would be interpreted that way, and then you would be punished.
 Of course if your intention is to run afoul of the state there will be few people to tag along with you because the government is so powerful.
 I think that’s why successful rebellion hasn’t happened.
 People know it wouldn’t work.

-So then your third category is freedom of information and freedom of expression, and you give as an example a journalist who was writing about Kim Il Sung and typed his name only as “Kim Il.”
+So then your third category is freedom of information and freedom of expression, and you give us an example of a journalist who was writing about Kim Il Sung and typed his name only as “Kim Il.”
 When the censors caught the mistake, he apologized profusely, but he still got six months in a prison camp.

 His writing hadn’t even been published.
 The typo was discovered as the piece went up and down the line of monitoring.
 In a normal, rights-protecting country, people can advocate for themselves to their government.
 There’s a civil society which can make complaints and can tell the government they want it to do things differently—with referendums, for instance.
 In North Korea there’s no civil society and no freedom of expression.
 People do carve out elements for themselves by using pointed humor or a clandestine speech register to communicate.
 But there is no way for ordinary citizens to ask for a different kind of .legal settlement or to complain about the justice system and go unpunished.